GALLERY A PRESENTS THE JOYFUL CELEBRATION OF NORWEGIAN CONNECTOR BETWEEN POP ART COLLAGES AND IMPRESSIONISTIC MANNERS OF CONTEMPORARY FINE ART.

 DT 500 MAG: – Anything more to say about the navigational context?

 BENEDICTE: – When it comes to creativity in a context where I am, I think it doesn’t really matter.
 I always carry music with headphones in my ears.
 Before Spotify and all that I spent hours in FNAC when traveling.
 Searching for new inspirational music.
-I have stayed in contact with my traveling friend, instead of describing too much in words we always send each other our bookmarks of music in life.
+I have stayed in contact with my traveling friend, instead of describing too much in words we always send each other our bookmarks of harmony in life.
 It’s very nice.
-What one listen to tells enough about the person and the stage you’re in.
+What one listens to tells enough about the person and the stage you’re in.

 DT 500 MAG: – Why did you come back to Oslo?

 BENEDICTE: – When moving back to Norway I worked my way up in the film industry.
-As soon as I finished a project I went traveling, surfing somewhere.
+As soon as I finished a project, I went traveling, surfing somewhere.
 Stavanger, Lofoten, Portugal and lots of other places.
 Anyway, moving back to Oslo has consisted of up and down mood.
-Good days, bad days.
+Good days, sick days.
 I’m never bored, but for some reason some days are crap.
 In some periods of my life, I have been pretty down.

 BENEDICTE: – I have learned a couple of things: